2018–19 Navy Midshipmen women's basketball team

-The 2018–19 Navy Midshipmen women's basketball team represents the United States Naval Academy during the 2018–19 NCAA Division I women's basketball season.
-The Midshipmen, led by eleventh year head coach Stefanie Pemper, play their home games at Alumni Hall and were members of the Patriot League.
+The 2018–19 Navy Midshipmen women's basketball team represented the United States Naval Academy during the 2018–19 NCAA Division I women's basketball season.
+The Midshipmen, led by eleventh year head coach Stefanie Pemper, played their home games at Alumni Hall and were members of the Patriot League.
 They finished the season 10–18, 5–13 in Patriot League play to finish in a tie for eighth place.
 They lost in the first round of the Patriot League women's tournament to Holy Cross.